 They walked for five days through Croatia and on the morning of the sixth day, on November 8, around at 5 am, they prepared to cross a river bordering Slovenia.
 Four Pakistani men who had joined their group during the journey, couldn’t swim and stayed behind.
 The rest swam to the other side using plastic trash bags as flotation devices.
 Upon reaching Slovenian soil, close to the town of Vinica, route 218, they were apprehended by some Slovenian officers who had apparently spotted them from afar with binoculars.
 These officers also saw the four other men waiting on the Croatian side of the river and called the Croatian authorities to pick them up.

 The group of now 13 was brought by car to a police station where they were made to fill out some papers without a translator.
 They asked for asylum but were denied access to the procedures.
-The 16 and 17–year–old boys specifically stated in their paperwork that they were intending to apply for asylum in Slovenia, but the Slovenian officers said ”No!” and crossed out their handwriting on the papers and instead filled in Italy as their intended destination.
+The 16 and 17–year–old respondents specifically stated in their paperwork that they were intending to apply for asylum in Slovenia, but the Slovenian officers said ”No!” and crossed out their handwriting on the papers and instead filled in Italy as their intended destination.
 Furthermore, the officers claimed that everybody was over 18 and that there were no minors present.
 The 13 individuals spent one night in the jail in Slovenia.
 One of the officers present was around five feet tall, female, with brown shoulder-length hair and police code number 00448801.

 On the next morning, November 9, they were taken to the Croatian border and handed over to the Croatian authorities around 10 am.
 In Croatia, they were taken to an unspecified place and all 13 were kept in a van for the entire day without receiving any food or water.